NrgXnat/xnat_bash_utils/README.md

 # xnat_bash_utils

-Skip to end of metadata

-    Created by Mikhail Milchenko, last modified on Oct 11, 2018

-Go to start of metadata
+## Summary
 XTOLM is a local bash XNAT-aware console.
 This documentation provides a use case for exporting data computations in XNAT to an external spreadsheet.

 Useful for:

-    developing or running image processing locally in bash shell using XNAT as data source and/or remote archive in shell scripts automating processing of multiple XNAT sessions and to reporting results in spreadsheets focusing on local script development and minimizing programming effort to interact with XNAT
+    - developing or running image processing locally in bash shell
+    - using XNAT as data source and/or remote archive in shell scripts
+    - automating processing of multiple XNAT sessions and to reporting results in spreadsheets focusing on local script development and minimizing programming effort to interact with XNAT

+##Requirements
+    - bash 4.2+

-Installing XTOLM
+## Installing XTOLM

-XTOLM is installed on NRG cluster.
-Set up your environment with NRG image analysis algorithms to use it.
+Put the contents in a local directory and add it to PATH environment variable.

 Developing with XTOLM
 Refer to use cases for examples of batch scripts written with xtolm:

-    Compute whole brain volume and save statistics in a spreadsheet ESM-CT DBS contact localization and STN atlas pipeline
+    Compute whole brain volume and save statistics in a spreadsheet

-XTOLM Command Reference:
+## XTOLM Command Reference

+### Online Commands
-Online Commands: mostly, load/save scans, resources and metadata as resources from/to XNAT. load_scans <id1>[,...]	load scan(s) to DICOM by ID to the processing dir load_type <type>	load scan(s) DICOM of a given type to the processing dir load_dir <dir1>[,...]	load resource dir(s) to the processing dir
+Mostly, load/save scans, resources and metadata as resources from/to XNAT.

+load_scans <id1>[,...]	load scan(s) to DICOM by ID to the processing dir load_type <type>	load scan(s) DICOM of a given type to the processing dir load_dir <dir1>[,...]	load resource dir(s) to the processing dir